bkomuves/mathematica-packages/USERGUIDE.md

 WARNING: These function assume that the class you pass them is already normalized, that is, it only contains powers 0..n of the generator.
-If this is not the case, you have to use the `normalzize` function above!
+If this is not the case, you have to use the `normalize` function above!

 TODO: maybe do this automatically.